-Another thing to consider about Tesla’s Model S and Model X vehicles is that its network of SuperChargers offer free, fast charging for 400 kWhs each year, which Tesla says covers nearly 1,000 miles.
-Afterwards customers pay a small fee for charging at the fast-charge stations.
+Another thing to consider about Tesla’s Model S and Model X vehicles is that its network of SuperChargers offers free, fast charging for the first six months of ownership.
 Owners of the Model 3 electric cars will pay to charge their vehicles at the Superchargers.
 So, if considering a Model 3 getting a powerful, efficient home charger will be important.
 That’s something that Solar-Estimate.org can help with understanding.

-So how much do the other Tesla cars cost?
+So how much do the other models cost?

 In 2018 Tesla’s most expensive vehicles are the P100D versions of the S and X. The P100D Model X has a max price of $157,000 in 2019, including a $5,500 wheel option, a $6,000 seating option, enhanced autopilot and more.
 The P100D Model S has a max price of $145,000 with all available options including a $4,500 wheel option, improved autopilot and more.

 What’s the best way to charge my Tesla?